OfficeForProductSafetyAndStandards/cosmetic-product-notifications/web/README.md

 See the Companies House account section in [the root README](../README.md#companies-house) to get this value.

-    cf set-env mspsds-web MSPSDS_HOST XXX

-This is the URL for the website and is used for sending emails.

 The app can then be started using `cf restart mspsds-web`.